← Part of Ignite AI Consulting

 Nature of AI

-"Am I asking AI to do work that requires wisdom only the Spirit gives?"
+"Am I asking AI to know, reason, or discern — work that requires a knower?"

 02